Honor Band Competition Rules and Entry

 8. A band entering Honor Band competition will upload recordings using the online TMEA Honor Band Entry process.
 The director and principal must have signed the printable Honor Band Entry Form and checked these forms for accuracy certifying the three recordings adhere to the Honor Band Rules, Procedures, and Guidelines.
 These signed forms will be scanned and uploaded online.

-9. Five scores of each selection WITH SCHOOL IDENTIFICATION MARKED OUT must be submitted with the recording.
+9. Five scores of each selection WITH SCHOOL IDENTIFICATION MARKED OUT must be submitted to the Region Chair by June 1.
 Submitting “Permanently Out of Print” scores or rental scores must follow publisher and copyright policies.

 Recording Requirements